 North Shore Suburban Planning Council (NSPC) is composed of eight towns and one city that have formed a voluntary association to facilitate cooperative regional planning.
 The goals of the region are to create communication between communities through the participation of local officials involved with planning issues, in concert with MAPC representatives; in addition to assist participating communities in setting an agenda for action on planning topics including issues of growth management and land use, which--if thoughtfully addressed--will allow the region to retain its character and its desirability as a place to live and work.

 NSPC membership includes town managers and administrators, planning staff, and members of Planning Boards and Boards of Selectmen from the following nine communities: Burlington, Lynnfield, North Reading, Reading, Stoneham, Wakefield, Wilmington, Winchester, and Woburn.

-South Shore Coalition (SCC) subregion comprises 13 towns on the South Shore within the metropolitan Boston area.
+South Shore Coalition (SSC) subregion comprises 13 towns on the South Shore within the metropolitan Boston area.
 It consists of member positions, one for each of the 13 municipalities.The towns are Braintree, Cohasset, Duxbury, Hanover, Hingham, Holbrook, Hull, Marshfield, Norwell, Pembroke, Rockland, Scituate, and Weymouth.
 SSC promotes informed and active cooperation in planning for growth and preservation for its member communities.